jestpt/jestpt.github.io/index.md

 		<header class="major">
 			<h2>About</h2>
 		</header>
-		<p>JEST is the Junior Enterprise for Science and Technology – an organization whose purpose lies in the understanding of interdisciplinary value and the commitment to ever evolving projects and ideas.</p>
+		<p><b>JEST is the Junior Enterprise for Science and Technology – an organization whose purpose lies in the understanding of interdisciplinary value and the commitment to ever evolving projects and ideas. ahrajsj6sj6sj</b></p>
 		<p>Under the flag of data science progress - personal, professional and teambuilding wise – our organization sets both its starting line and its goals on its members, as well as any projects and entities that choose to get involved with JEST.</p>
 		<p>By creating conditions based on equality and ambition – both at an individual and collective level – JEST will help its associates acquire solid knowledge by learning and doing, while providing the necessary support and solutions to help external projects visualize life sciences through a data perspective.</p>
 		<ul class="actions">